HiteshRawat28/AI-chat-App-with-Gaurdrails/README.md

 ## Architecture & Data Flow

 1. **User Request**: The user submits a message via the React frontend.
-2. **Auth & Rate Limiting**: The Express backend verifies the JWT and checks the rate limit bucket in SQLite.
+2. **Auth & Rate Limiting**: The Express backend verifies the JWT and checks the rate limit bucket in PostgreSQL.
 3. **Input Guardrail**: The message is checked against restricted topics.
 If blocked, an event is logged and the request is rejected.
 4. **LLM Generation**: The prompt is sent to the Gemini API.
 5. **Output Guardrail**: The AI's response is sanitized before being returned to the user.